KevinMarquette/kevinmarquette.github.io/_posts/2018-02-17-Powershell-PSGraph-2.1.17-the-record-release.md

 # Pulling it together

-I opened the article with this simple 4 table diagram.
+I opened the article with a table diagram showing the `Entity` command in action.
+I create 4 hahstables that represent database tables.
+I provide sample data so the types can be auto-discovered.
+I add all 4 of them to the graph as an `Entity` with a `-Name`.
+Then I create edges between the properties that would be the primary and foreign key relationships.

     $product = [ordered]@{
         ProductName = 'Sandbox'